Cristinamulas/Text-Classification-And-Sentiment-Analysis-On-Hotel-Reviews/README.md

 ## Data Preprocessing / Feature Engineering

-Given clean data, I used Spacy to tokenize, lemmatize and filter the data.
+Given clean data, I used the Spacy library to tokenize, lemmatize and filter the data.
 I have vectorized the reviews with term frequency-inverse document frequency (tf-idf) values, which provided insight to the weight of each word in each document and also with Word Count vectorizer.

-## Visualization of Word Frequecies and Wordcloud
+## Visualization of Word Frequecies and Word Cloud

 ![](Images/frequency_count.png)